RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ### Proposed Design

+Experiments are in progress to radically simplify the design (see 'fvm2.js' and 'prg.js').

+Therefore the most recently proposed design, shown below, is no longer current.

 - Stack machine with 4 stacks: data (ds), temporary (ts), return (rs), counter (cs).
 - Harvard architecture ensures ease of native implementation:
     - program logic is entirely independent of instruction encoding;